mankicky3/hh-project-11ty-starter-kit/src/staging/two-column.md

 ---
-title: "About"
+title: "Two Column Layout"
-description: "A brief introduction to this starter kit."
+description: "Review feature info and customization details."
+layout: page-twocolumn
 ---

 ## Intro to Jumpstart

-This project starter kit, [forked from the original 11ty jumpstart repo](https://github.com/5t3ph/11ty-netlify-jumpstart), is intended to be _just enough_ to be a functional site using 11ty, and also to introduce essential 11ty features.
+This jumpstart is intended to be _just enough_ to be a functional site/blog using 11ty, and also to introduce essential 11ty features.

-[**Review the "Quick Start"**](/index.html#quickstart) on the home page for how to get this starter up and running for your project.
+[**Review the "Quick Start"**](/#quickstart) on the home page for how to get this starter up and running for your project.

-Meanwhile, here are the original docs about this starter kit.
-Most of it you don't have to worry about, but you might want to look at VSCode Tips.
+### Colophon

+Hi, I'm Stephanie Eckles - @5t3ph on [Twitter](https://twitter.com/5t3ph), [Github](https://github.com/5t3ph), [CodePen](https://codepen.com/5t3ph), and [DEV](https://dev.to/5t3ph).
+You may know me as the author of [ModernCSS.dev](https://moderncss.dev) or the creator of [StyleStage.dev](https://stylestage.dev).
+I can also be found on [egghead as an instructor](https://egghead.io/instructors/stephanie-eckles?af=2s65ms).

+> Check out my extended collection of Eleventy resources available on [11ty.Rocks](https://11ty.rocks)!

+I spent a decade creating WordPress themes and plugins then flipped to product development + leading development of a multi-platform enterprise design system.
+My intro to Jamstack was with Gatsby, but 11ty fills a special place that is so needed for truly static sites.
+I'm in love, and I think you will be, too.

 ### Jump to: